Quantized Conductance by Accelerated Electrons: Quantized conductance by accelerated electrons

 \subsection{Accelerated electrons model}

 We consider a 1D conductor with a length of $L$, and the source and drain reservoir electrodes to be attached directly to the 1D conductor.
 Then, a small DC bias $V_\mathrm{sd}$ is applied across the electrodes (see Fig.\,\ref{fig_model} (b)).
-We assume that the electric field $V_\mathrm{sd}/L$ made by this bias is homogeneous, and fluctuations are supposed to be suppressed during the timeframe of the considered motion.
+Then, as shown in the simulation result, we expect that the this bias make a homogeneous electric field $V_\mathrm{sd}/L$ in the 1D conductor.
+For simplicity, we describe the potential $U(y)$ as

+as shown in Fig.\,\ref{fig_potential}.
 Then, we consider an electron that travels through the conductor.
 As an essential assumption, electrons can travel ballistically, and the contacts between the reservoirs and the 1D conductor are ideal; thus, no scattering or reflection is expected during conduction.
 As discussed in the previous subsection, the electron is considered to be stationary ($k_y =0$) at the starting point immediately after it is emitted from the source.
 The electron is subsequently accelerated by a constant electric field, such as electrons in an electrostatic accelerator.
 In this case, if the electron needs time $\tau$ to traverse the conductor from the source to the drain, the electric current carried by an electron $j$ can be written as

 To deduce this time $\tau$ in the non-relativistic regime, we consider the electron motion in a homogeneous electric field.
-The potential $U(y)$ is described as